-I confirm that for the year ended 31 December 2023 the Council has conducted a review of the effectiveness of the system of internal control.
-The review was finalised by the Council on 28/05/2024.
+I confirm that for the year ended 31 December 2024 the Council has conducted a review of the effectiveness of the system of internal control.
+The review of the effectiveness of internal control took place by the Council on 27 February 2025.